rdkcentral/Lightning-SDK/docs/plugins/profile.md

 Sometimes your App might require profile information about the current user.
 This information generally comes from the platform or operator.

-Since each operator / platform may have a different implementation, the Lightning SDK offers a Profile plugin with generic interface to the developer.
+Since each operator / platform may have a different implementation, the Lightning SDK offers a Profile plugin with a generic interface to the developer.

 The Profile plugin also offers the ability to update profile information.

 ## Usage

-Whenever you need to Profile information, import the Profile plugin from the Lightning SDK
+Whenever you need Profile information, import the Profile plugin from the Lightning SDK

 ```js
 import { Profile } from 'wpe-lightning-sdk'